26 Different Types of Wasps in Michigan

 Female four-toothed mason wasps are about 0.3 to 0.4 inches long, while males are slightly smaller at about 0.2 to 0.3 inches long.

 These wasps can often buzz around gardens and parks in early summer.
-It’s important to note that although these wasps can sting, they usually only do so if threatened or disturbed.
+Although they can sting, they usually only do so if threatened or disturbed.

 8. Oak Rough Bulletgall Wasp